 Sensual Yoni Massage for Women in Tokyo by a Japanese Male Therapist

 Through my work, I have met women with many different needs and boundaries.
 Some seek sensual experiences.
-Others seek relaxation, comfort, or simply safety.
+Others seek relaxation, comfort, or simply the feeling of being safe in someone’s presence.

-I value self-control, clear communication, and respect above everything else.
-My role is to listen carefully and respond to what each woman is truly looking for—nothing more.
+I value clear communication and emotional safety above everything else.
+My role is not to lead an experience in a particular direction, but to listen carefully and respond to what each woman is truly looking for—nothing more.

-This blog explores cuddle therapy, touch deprivation, and emotional experiences of women living in Japan, based on real encounters and honest reflection.
+This blog explores cuddle therapy, touch deprivation, and the emotional experiences of women living in Japan, based on real encounters and honest reflection rather than fantasy or exaggeration.

 E-mail: massage.relax.tokyo@gmail.com